kanidm/kanidm/designs/session_logout.rst

 system, which accurately describes the exact state of what is valid at a point in time.

 The specific restore scenario is that a token is issued at time A. A backup is taken now at time B.
-Next the user revokes the token at time C, and replication has not yet occured.
+Next the user revokes the token at time C, and replication has not yet occurred.
 At this point the backup from time B was restored.

 In this scenario, without access to the token itself, or without scouring logs to find the session